BounceCheckBounceCheck

 This automatic suppression is critical.
 If your ESP continued to send emails to hard bouncing addresses, it would quickly damage your IP and domain reputation across the email ecosystem.
 Recipient servers like Gmail, Outlook, and Yahoo monitor bounce rates closely, and high bounce rates signal that you may not be a legitimate sender.

-The short answer is that hard bounces caused by permanently invalid addresses cannot be "fixed" in the traditional sense.
-The address does not exist, and no amount of retrying will change that.
-However, there are steps you can take to resolve the underlying issues and prevent future hard bounces.
+The short answer is that hard bounces caused by permanently invalid addresses cannot be "fixed" in the traditional sense — the address does not exist, and no amount of retrying will change that.
+However, there is a structured triage sequence that resolves the salvageable cases and gets the dead weight off your list cleanly.

 Step 1: Review the bounce error details